 Climate change was ranked as the most vital issue facing the world, results of a survey published by Amnesty International has found.
 More than 10,000 people aged 18 to 25 years - also known as Generation Z - were surveyed.
 Amnesty International has warned that world leaders' failure to address the climate change crisis has left them out of step with young people.

-The results mirror those of a survey done among 170 international students at Wittenborg University of Applied Sciences last month during a Model United Nations assembly which focused on ethics in business, politics and governance.
+The results mirror those of a survey done among 170 international students at WUAS last month during a Model United Nations assembly which focused on ethics in business, politics and governance.
 When asked what they thought were the biggest challenges for their generation, students listed "climate change" as the top challenge - followed by the ability to maintain global peace, international financial crime, racism, drugs and corporate power.

 Most students also do not seem to have a high opinion of their own country's commitment to fight corruption.
 On average, students ranked their own countries very highly (7.29 out of 10) for their level of corruption.

 Last year, young people across the world mobilised in huge numbers for the climate - including the Netherlands - with 17-year old Swede Greta Thunberg as the face of the surge.

 Respondents in the Amnesty International survey were asked to pick up to five issues from a list of 23 major issues facing the world.
 In total, 41% of respondents said climate change was one of the most important issues facing the world, making it the most commonly cited globally, followed by 36% who chose pollution and 31% who selected terrorism.